Application due dates:

 Corvallis, OR 97331 USA

-4. Letters of Recommendation: Three letters of professional and/or academic reference are required.
-We highly recommend that you send a resume and a written request for a letter to your references prior to applying.
-Ask them to discuss your leadership, academic standards, and skills as they pertain to your primary area of interest.
+4. Letters of recommendation: Three letters of professional and/or academic reference are required.
+We highly recommend that you send a résumé and a written request to your references for their letter prior to applying.
+Ask them to discuss your leadership, academic standards and skills as they pertain to your primary area of interest.
 If you have a master’s degree, you should include a letter from your major professor.

 Reference letters may be submitted in one of two ways: